BoltzExchange/boltz-backend/docs/claiming-swaps.md

 This document provides an overview of claims and refunds, describes how Boltz API clients create claim and refund transactions and outlines emergency procedures for recovering funds from failed swaps.
+If local client state was lost, see [Swap Restore](./swap-restore.md) for deriving keys and restoring swaps using a 12‑word mnemonic.

 ## Summary